abelardopardo/ontask_b/docs_src/Install/index.rst

   Default: ``logs`` folder at the root of the project

 ``MEDIA_LOCATION``
-  URL suffix to be used by OnTask to access the media files in folder ``src/media``.
+  URL suffix to be used by OnTask to access the media files in folder ``media``.

   Default: ``/media/``